AndersDeath/diary2/000-current.md

 The weather was so cool that I could sit on balcony and work.
 In general I was coding for a whole day.
 I finished with some things that I could concentrate my efforts.
 Now everything is nice.
 TOmorrow I am going to the office.
 THey asked me to do it because some potential investors are going to visit us.
 I am curious about it.
 Overall my mood is better again.
 I cannot say that I am absolutely ok, but anyway.
 Also today happened interesting thing.
 I was talking to a recruiter that rejected my application to some position but offered me other one that was a company that already rejected me.
 Sadly but it was true.
 At the same time this is the first such case in my life.
 It's funny.

 # 10 April - Mittwoch - Berlin - 568 Tag der Einwanderung - Warm Sunny

+I spent the whole day in the office